Photo by Charlesjsharp / CC BY

 Capybaras are crepuscular, meaning they are most active during dawn and dusk.
 They most commonly eat during these times, but will wait until the safe cover of night if they feel threatened.

 During the wet season, capybaras graze on water plants and grasses using their long, sharp teeth.
-An adult capybara can eat 6 to 8 pounds (2.7 to 3.6 kilograms) of grass per day!
+An adult capybara can eat six to eight pounds (2.7 to 3.6 kilograms) of grass per day!

 Even though rodents aren’t closely related to goats and cows, capybaras ruminate their food.
 This means that after swallowing their food, they regurgitate it to continue chewing it.
 Like a camel, capybaras can chew their food from side to side, rather than up and down like humans.
 Both of these adaptations aid in their digestion of tough, fibrous plants.